Bayesian inference of in-medium baryon-baryon scattering cross sections from HADES proton flow data: Conclusions

 \section{Conclusions}

-In conclusion, we found circumstantial evidence for enhanced baryon-braryon scattering cross sections in hot and dense nuclear matter compared to their free-space values from Bayesian analyses of the HADES proton flow data using a GP emulator for the IBUU transport model simulator of heavy-ion reactions at intermediate energies.
-Quantitatively, the mean value of the in-medium baryon-baryon scattering cross section modification factor X is found to be $X=1.32^{+0.28}_{-0.40}$ at 68\% confidence level.
+In conclusion, we found circumstantial evidence for enhanced baryon-baryon scattering cross sections in hot and dense nuclear matter compared to their free-space values from Bayesian analyses of the HADES proton flow data using a GP emulator for the IBUU transport model simulator of heavy-ion reactions at intermediate energies.
+Quantitatively, the mean value of the in-medium baryon-baryon scattering cross section modification factor X is found to be $X=1.32^{+0.28}_{-0.40}$ at 68\% confidence level assuming the nuclear incompressibility K will not exceed 400 MeV.